mohsenhariri/bayes-kit/scorio/rank/README.md

 # `scorio.rank` Method References

-This catalog links each public ranking method to its implementation and primary references.
 Methods generally accept a binary model-by-question response matrix or model-by-question-by-trial tensor; `bayes` additionally supports integer categorical outcomes.
 Several methods adapt their source model by constructing pairwise or setwise outcomes from each question-trial event.

 Important implementation scope:

-- Unregularized Bradley--Terry and decisive/composite Luce maximum-likelihood
-  fits require a strongly connected directed win graph.
+- Unregularized Bradley-Terry and decisive/composite Luce maximum-likelihood fits require a strongly connected directed win graph.
 Their tie-model extensions require the analogous directed win/tie or winner/co-winner support graph.
 These APIs raise when no finite MLE exists; use the corresponding MAP estimator for separated data.
-- `plackett_luce` is the decisive pairwise Bradley--Terry restriction of Luce and drops tied outcomes; `bradley_terry_luce` is a rank-broken composite likelihood.
+- `plackett_luce` is the decisive pairwise Bradley-Terry restriction of Luce and drops tied outcomes; `bradley_terry_luce` is a rank-broken composite likelihood.
 Only `davidson_luce` directly models a tied winner set as one normalized event.
 The corresponding MAP APIs use the same constructions.